 Previously, Dr. Leider provided technical expertise to a partnership between the Public Health National Center for Innovations (PHNCI) and the de Beaumont Foundation that aimed to establish the minimum full-time equivalents (FTEs) necessary for the development of infrastructure and provision of minimum services.
 Researchers used expenditure and staffing data for a sample of local and state health departments to develop a national estimate for current FTEs and needed FTEs for state and local health departments to provide basic foundational public health services.

-CPHS staff provide technical expertise to a continuation of the partnership between PHNCI and the de Beaumont Foundation and the Centers for Disease Control and Prevention’s Center for State, Tribal, Local and Territorial Support (CSTLTS).
+CPHS staff provided technical expertise to a continuation of the partnership between PHNCI and the de Beaumont Foundation and the Centers for Disease Control and Prevention’s Center for State, Tribal, Local and Territorial Support (CSTLTS).
 This second phase of work includes additional data collection, analysis, and modeling to guide the development of a public health workforce calculator to aid health departments in determining the number and type of staff necessary to provide sufficient levels of public health services.